Turtle Definition Turtle Definition 1

 “Turtle” Word in Other Languages

 Want to know more?
 We knew you were a quick study.
-Here’s how “turtle” sounds in the top-3 popular languages after English.
+Here’s how “turtle” sounds in the top-3 popular languages in Europe.

 Language Word for “Turtle”